-The collection funds an array of Catholic projects, including the For Your Marriage campaign and coverage of important events, like last year's papal election of Pope Francis and this year's World Meeting of Families.
+The collection funds an array of Catholic projects, including the For Your Marriage campaign and coverage of important events, like last year's papal election of Pope Francis and communications and media services for his September 2015 visit to the United States, which will include stops in Washington, DC, New York City and Philadelphia for the World Meeting of Families.
 Half of all donations collected in your diocese stay in your diocese to support your local communications needs.

 In his message for this year's 49th World Day for Communications Pope Francis calls us